grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # system as object storage backend.
   # The CLI flags prefix for this block configuration is: common.storage
   [filesystem: <filesystem_storage_backend>]

+# The ring_kv_store block configures the key-value storage backend for the ring
+# implementations.
+# The CLI flags prefix for this block configuration is: common.ring
+[ring: <ring_kv_store>]
 ```

 ### server